 If you know where to look, however, there are ample opportunities to participate in your loved one’s recovery, in whatever ways they’re comfortable with.

-Here’s a breakdown of some of the unique hardships faced by family members of addicts and a few of the options for support to help them recover.
+Here’s a breakdown of some of the unique hardships faced by family members of addicts and the support groups that family members of an addict can seek out:

 Parents of an Addicted Child